awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_redshift_application/Readme.md

 To access the application, open your browser and enter the URL for your application.
 You will see the Home page for your application.

 ### Next steps
 Congratulations!
-You have created a Spring Boot application that uses Amazon Lex to create an interactive user experience.
+You have created a Spring Boot application that uses the Amazon Redshift data client to create an example job posting application.
 As stated at the beginning of this tutorial, be sure to terminate all of the resources you create while going through this tutorial to ensure that you’re not charged.

 For more AWS multiservice examples, see [usecases](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/javav2/usecases).